Cloud storage gateway: Disadvantages

 As applications change to cloud-aware applications (aka called cloud native applications), cloud storage gateways will change from multiprotocol gateways to multi-cloud gateways, providing access to multiple cloud providers as well as multiple southbound protocols and act as relays between different clouds.

 Market

-As of 2020 the cloud storage gateway market was valued at over USD 2 billion and was predicted to reach USD 11 billion by 2026, based on a report by the market research firm Mordor intelligence.
+As of 2020 the cloud storage gateway market was valued at over US$2 billion and was predicted to reach US$11 billion by 2026, based on a report by the market research firm Mordor intelligence.